-Located in eastern Washington State, Spokane is a great place to visit with lots of fun things to see and do.
+Located in eastern Washington State, Spokane is a great place to visit with tons of activities.
 While Seattle to the west often gets more buzz, Spokane is Washington State’s second largest city and has year-round outdoor recreation options, unique shopping opportunities, interesting museums, and a growing music and microbrew scene—all with a whole lot less rain than you’ll find in Seattle.

-Whether you’re visiting for a day, a week, or a month, here are the best things to do in Spokane, Washington.
-From exploring the Riverfront Park and wine tasting in the countryside to enjoying some live music by local artists, there's no shortage of great activities you can enjoy on your trip to eastern Washington this year.
+From exploring the Riverfront Park and wine tasting in the countryside to enjoying some live music by local artists, there's no shortage of great activities to enjoy on your trip to "Inland Empire" of Washington.

 Riverfront Park, located along the river in downtown Spokane, was created for the 1974 World's Fair, and Great Northern Clock tower and the steel-cable structure of what was once the World's Fair's United States pavilion can be found at the center of this 100-acre park space.

-Riverfront Park is a great place for the whole family to wander around, enjoying beautiful scenery, outdoor entertainment, community festivals, and fun amusements.
-Be sure to stop by during the summer months for outdoor concert series on the weekends, and you don't want to miss out on the festival Christmas and New Year's Eve celebrations that take place in the park in the winter, either.
+Riverfront Park is a great place for the whole family to wander around and enjoy beautiful scenery, outdoor entertainment, community festivals, and fun amusements.
+Stop by during the summer months for outdoor concert series on the weekends, and don't miss out on the festival Christmas and New Year's Eve celebrations that take place in the park in the winter, either.

 Named one of the "Top 12 Scenic Cable Rides in the World" by Conde Nast Traveler, Daily Traveler, and MSN in 2013, SkyRide is an experience unlike any other in Spokane.
-If you want to see Spokane Falls, but you want to see it in style, the SkyRide is the way to go.
+If you want to see Spokane Falls in style, the SkyRide is the way to go.

-Opened in the summer of 2018, this attractions now whisks riders past City Hall, drops them slowly down about 200 feet over Huntington Park Natural Area, ventures under the Monroe Street Bridge, and finally goes directly over Spokane Falls.
-The ride lasts about 15 minutes in total, but while it will be open all year, the falls are at their biggest and best from March until June.
+Opened in the summer of 2018, this attraction now whisks riders past City Hall, drops them slowly down about 200 feet over Huntington Park Natural Area, ventures under the Monroe Street Bridge, and finally goes directly over Spokane Falls.
+The ride lasts about 15 minutes in total; while it is open all year, the falls are at their biggest and best from March until June.

 SkyRide shares a ticketing booth with the Skate Ribbon, another popular attraction in Spokane, located at the corner of Spokane Falls Boulevard and Post Street.
 Tickets are required to board the SkyRide, and children under 15 years of age must be accompanied by an adult.

-After you walk across the Monroe Street Bridge, consider stopping by the Northwest Museum of Arts and Culture for a full day of educational exploration.
+After you walk across the Monroe Street Bridge, stop by the Northwest Museum of Arts and Culture for a full day of educational exploration.
 This excellent museum, located in Spokane's historic Browne's Addition, features both regional history and fine art.